movabletype/mt-docs-data-api-reference/pages.md

           ]
         }

-## getEntry [/sites/{site_id}/entries/{entry_id}(?fields)]
+## getPage [/sites/{site_id}/pages/{page_id}(?fields)]

-### Retrieve a single entry by its ID.
+### Retrieve a single page by its ID.
 [GET]

-+ Authorization is required if the entry status is "unpublished".
-If the entry status is "published", then this method can be called without authorization.
++ Authorization is required if the page status is "unpublished".
+If the page status is "published", then this method can be called without authorization.

 **Status Code**

 Code | Status | Description
 ---- | ------ | -----------
 200 | OK | No Errors.
-403 | Forbidden | Do not have permission to retrieve the requested entry.
+403 | Forbidden | Do not have permission to retrieve the requested page.
-404 | Not Found | Site or Entry not found.
+404 | Not Found | Site or Page not found.

 + Parameters
     + site_id (required, number) ...
 The site ID.
-    + entry_id (required, number) ...
-The entry ID.
+    + page_id (required, number) ...
+The page ID.
     + fields (optional, string) ...
-The field list to retrieve as part of the Entries resource.
+The field list to retrieve as part of the Pages resource.
 That list should be separated by comma.
 If this parameter is not specified, All fields will be returned.

 + Response 200 (application/json)